 • Counsel for the Republic of Kazakhstan in an UNCITRAL arbitration initiated by a Kazakh company, in connection with the alleged expropriation of a poultry business, as well as in proceedings for the annulment of the international arbitral award before the London High Court.

-• Counsel for Turkmenistan in an ICSID arbitration initiated by a German national, under the Germany-Turkmenistan BIT, in connection with the alleged expropriation of a poultry business, as well as in proceedings for the annulment of the award before ICSID.
+• Counsel for Turkmenistan in a US$60 million ICSID arbitration initiated by a German national under the Germany-Turkmenistan BIT, in connection with the alleged expropriation of a poultry business, as well as in proceedings for the annulment of the award before ICSID.

 • Counsel for the Bolivarian Republic of Venezuela in several ICSID arbitrations initiated by oil majors in connection with different oil projects.